unlock-protocol/unlock/unlock-protocol.com/blog/introducing-tickets.md

 A user with an Ethereum wallet like Metamask can buy a key with one click.
 The event page then shows a QR code, which contains the user's public key and a signed version of the lock address.
-This can be verified at the door with a commodity QR code reader, which are now built into every major mobile operating system.
+This can be verified at the door with a commodity QR code reader, which are now built into the camera apps in every major mobile operating system.

 ![Unlock ticket screenshot](/static/images/blog/introducing-tickets/unlock-tickets.png)